 On July 24, 2015, the Company announced that it has been named as a defendant in a lawsuit commenced in the Ontario Superior Court of Justice by two former officers of the Company, Stephen Keith and Alexandre Penha, in relation to an alleged defamatory news release issued by the Company in 2014 and the payment of compensation and expenses.
 The Company believes that it has meritorious defences and set-offs to the claims and intends to vigorously defend the action.
 On March 1, 2016, the Company filed a counterclaim.

 14. Subsequent Events

-Additional subsequent events are disclosed in Notes 5, 9(b) and 10.
+Additional subsequent events are disclosed in Note 5.

 Sale of marketable securities